vuejs/docs/src/guide/built-ins/transition.md

 - Conditional rendering via `v-if`
 - Conditional display via `v-show`
-- Change of special `key` attribute
 - Dynamic components toggling via the `<component>` special element
+- Changing the special `key` attribute

 This is an example of the most basic usage: